Changissnz/nu_merchant_principal/README.md

 of life".
 For admitting to the consequences of a bad decision or events outside of one's own control, "it is a cyclical downturn".
-The conceptual cycle is perceived as simple, yet robust enough to accomodate for the many unexpected disappointments and the stories of triumph after rebirth.
+The conceptual cycle is perceived as simple, yet robust enough to account for the many unexpected disappointments and the stories of triumph after rebirth.
 There exist beliefs in it as the prime component, the core, of deterministic perfection, unbreakable conservatism, and rule of human